rajakumar-sg/spark-java-web/README.md

 Sample application to try some use cases
 - simple web app
-- add spring container to web app
+- todo: add spring container to web app